List of WWE television programming: Maple Leaf Wrestling (1984–1986)

 Maple Leaf Wrestling is a television program that was produced by WWF that aired exclusively in Canada.
 The show came into creation after the WWF's takeover of the then-NWA-affiliated Maple Leaf Wrestling promotion.
 The show was discontinued in 1986 and the Maple Leaf Wrestling name was used by the WWF for Canadian airings of WWF Superstars of Wrestling, with modifications made to conform with Canadian content requirements.

-Saturday Night's Main Event (1985–1992; 2006–2008)

-Saturday Night's Main Event aired occasionally from 1985 to 1992, under the World Wrestling Federation banner on NBC in place of Saturday Night Live.
-The show was relaunched in 2006 and continued to air until 2008.
-During its second run, it was also broadcast on ESPN Radio.
-At the time of the original airing it was a rare example of professional wrestling being broadcast on an over-the-air commercial Free television network after the 1950s.
-It coincided with and contributed to the apogee of the "second golden age" of professional wrestling in the United States.
-In a time when weekly programming consisted primarily of established stars dominating enhancement talent, Saturday Night's Main Event was made up entirely of star vs. star matches.
-After leaving NBC in 1991, it aired twice on Fox in 1992 before disappearing.
-Saturday Night's Main Event was revived in 2006 as a "special series" to air on occasion on NBC as part of a deal between WWE and NBCUniversal.

 Prime Time Wrestling (1985–1993)

 WWF Prime Time Wrestling aired on the USA Network from 1985 to 1993.
 A precursor to Monday Night Raw, Prime Time Wrestling was a two-hour-long, weekly program that included stars of the World Wrestling Federation.
 The program comprised wrestling matches (most of which were compiled from the WWF's syndicated programs of the era, combined with "house show" matches from venues such as Madison Square Garden), interviews, promos by wrestlers, updates of current feuds and announcements of upcoming local and pay-per-view events.